mwthinker/FtpClient/README.md

 function downloadBinaryFile(file, url, success, failure);

 /**
-* Download a ascii file as an ascii string from a FTP server.
+* Download an ascii file as an ascii string from a FTP server.
 *
 * @param url       The url for the ftp server.
 * @param success   The success callback.